Tiana-Coker/Tiana-Coker/README.md

 ## Hi there 👋
+I'm Christiana Coker, a software developer with a focus on both frontend and backend development.
+I'm currently refining my skills in Java, Spring Boot, and frontend technologies, and I'm interested in collaborating on projects in these areas.

 <!--
 **Tiana-Coker/Tiana-Coker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.